What is this medicine?

 How should I use this medicine?

 This medicine is for injection under the skin.
-It is give by a health care professional in a hospital or clinic setting.
+It is give by a health care professional in a hospital or clinic setting or at home.
+If you get this medicine at home, you will be taught how to prepare and give this medicine.
+Use exactly as directed.
+Take your medicine at regular intervals.
+Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 12 years for selected conditions, precautions do apply.